BBC Television Shakespeare: Reception

 Jacqueline Pearson argued that it was frustrating to lose much of Friar Laurence's admonitory speeches, as the audience thus missed the "teasing ambiguities" which surround the central relationship, and leaving the focus on the impulsive nature of the lovers.
 Instead, Pearson felt Rakoff "rather sentimentalised the relationship by cutting out these antithetical images or minimising their dramatic impact."
 Many reviewers focused on the casting of the leads, and particularly Saire.
 Mike Silverman, in the New Orleans Times-Picayune, said that Saire's casting was a "gamble that did not pay off", and that she seemed "more a petulant child than a passionate young woman".
 Tom Shales, in the Washington Post, agreed, feeling that "the casting of the two leads is a disappointment" and that Saire, while "persuasively youthful and eager, nevertheless lacks passion".
 By contrast, Howard Rosenberg in the Los Angeles Times claimed Saire was "appropriately fresh as dew, fragile and innocent".
 John J. O'Connor for the New York Times praised both leads as "never less than appealing and nearly always touching", saying that Saire "beautifully embodies the innocence and natural sophistication of Juliet".

-Clive James was dismissive almost entirely, arguing that only Gielgud, as the Chorus, understood how to speak the lines, and singling out Andrews' treatment of the verse for criticism.
+Clive James was dismissive almost entirely, arguing that only Gielgud, as the Chorus, understood how to speak the lines, and singling out Andrews's treatment of the verse for criticism.
 In The New Statesman, Julian Barnes was equivocal.
 Barnes said Saire "carries off the pertness of Juliet well" and Hordern was "incomparable" but that the "supposed humour and bawdry of the play was, as usual, tiresome and deficient".
 Nancy Banks-Smith enjoyed the production, citing Horden as "a superbly funny Capulet" and being moved by Celia Johnson as the nurse.
 But Banks-Smith felt the play's Renaissance setting would make it less relateable for young people, when real-world analogues such as Northern Ireland would have an immediacy otherwise lacking.
 For The Spectator, Richard Ingrams wrote that Saire was poor and Ryecart "delivered almost all his speeches on a monotonous low A flat", with only Hordern proving memorable.